quelibrio/Web-Technologies-COMSM0104/README.md

 -Reuse USers and authentication

--change game to recipy
+-change game to recipy with fields (id, recipyName, description, tip, timeRequired, recipyPictureLink as strings) remove game related names,

--implement POST SearchRecipy(String) -  returns list of of recipies with { recipyId, recipyName, recipyPictureLink }
+-implement POST SearchRecipy(String word) -  returns list of of recipies with name containing  (word) { recipyId, recipyName, recipyPictureLink }

 -implment POST GET Recipy(RecipyId)- list of the columns of the table